 - a.
 Values, goals, skills, interests, personality: - i.
-Consider taking the free PathwayU assessment from the Career & Internship Center. - 1.
-This will help you be intentional about the kind of job you want before beginning your targeted search for a job that fits you. - 2.
+Consider taking the free PathwayU assessment from the Career Development Center. - This will help you be intentional about the kind of job you want before beginning your targeted search for a job that fits you. - 2.
 Visit with a career counselor to discover the top skills in demand in today's economy. - b.
 Put together your Values Statement/Me in 30 Seconds pitch. - i.
-Visit a career counselor if you need help creating your pitch. - c.
-Basic Resumé - i.
-Meet with a Career Guide in the Career Hub to create your basic resumé.
-You can also visit uvu.edu/career-internship for a PDF.
+Visit uvu.edu/cdc/students for a PDF on how to create this pitch. - Consider visiting a career counselor to share your pitch and get their input. - c.
+Basic Resumé - Meet with a Career Peer in the Career Lab to create your basic resumé.
+You can also visit uvu.edu/cdc/students for a PDF.
 Then consider meeting with a career counselor for a more professional finish to your documents before uploading it to Handshake. - ii.
 Understand the difference between an application and a resumé. - d.
-References - Ask people who know you well to be a reference and do this well in advance of giving their name as your reference. - ii.
+References - i.
+Ask people who know you well to be a reference and do this well in advance of giving their name as your reference. - ii.
 Consider asking them to write a letter of recommendation for you as well.